 5. Register with the government and IRS.

 To become an officially recognized business entity, you must register with the government.
-Corporations will need articles of incorporation document, which includes your business name, business purpose, corporate structure, stock details and other information about your company.
+Corporations will need articles of incorporation document, which includes your business name and purpose, corporate structure, stock details and other information about your company.

 6. Choose your technology.

 Every business today needs a solid set of tech tools to operate.
 Some will be more tech-heavy than others depending on the industry, but at the very least, you will likely need a powerful and reliable laptop or smart device to help you keep things organized.

 Since many key business functions can now be managed via mobile apps, you might be able to get away with just a smartphone or tablet.
 For more complex functions, you’ll want to consider a computer with strong security features, storage options and performance speed.